Calusa: Society

 The Calusa had a stratified society, consisting of "commoners" and "nobles" in Spanish terms.
-While there is no evidence that the Calusa had institutionalized slavery, studies show they would use captives for work or even sacrifice.
+While no evidence shows that the Calusa had institutionalized slavery, studies show they used captives for work or even sacrifice.
 A few leaders governed the tribe.
 They were supported by the labor of the majority of the Calusa.
-The leaders included the paramount chief, or "king"; a military leader (capitán general in Spanish); and a chief priest.
-The capital of the Calusa, and where the rulers administered from, was Mound Key, near present day Estero, Florida.
-There is an eyewitness account from 1566 of a "king's house" on Mound Key that was large enough for "2,000 people to stand inside."
-In 1564, according to a Spanish source, the priest was the chief's father, and the military leader was his cousin.
+The leaders included the paramount chief or "king", a military leader (capitán general in Spanish), and a chief priest.
+The capital of the Calusa, and from where the rulers administered, was Mound Key, near present day Estero, Florida.
+An eyewitness account from 1566 mentioned a "king's house" on Mound Key that was large enough for "2,000 people to stand inside."
+In 1564, according to a Spanish source, the priest was the chief's father and the military leader was his cousin.
 The Spanish documented four cases of known succession to the position of paramount chief, recording most names in Spanish form.
 Senquene succeeded his brother (name unknown), and was in turn succeeded by his son Carlos.
 Carlos was succeeded by his cousin (and brother-in-law) Felipe, who was in turn succeeded by another cousin of Carlos, Pedro.
 The Spanish reported that the chief was expected to take his sister as one of his wives.
 The contemporary archeologists MacMahon and Marquardt suggest this statement may have been a misunderstanding of a requirement to marry a "clan-sister".
 The chief also married women from subject towns and allied tribes.
-This use of marriages to secure alliances was demonstrated when Carlos offered his sister Antonia in marriage to the Spanish explorer Pedro Menéndez de Avilés in 1566.
+This use of marriages to secure alliances was demonstrated when Carlos offered his sister Antonia in marriage to Spanish explorer Pedro Menéndez de Avilés in 1566.